metamath/lamp-guide/docs/index.md

 > display of its visualization, hiding it again.

 Please *do* try out visualization of different steps.

+In visualizations, if the concluding justification is all constants, then the resulting statement isn't repeated because it adds no new information.
+You can see this, for example, by doing a visualization of the use of `df-2`.

 We think seeing several visualizations will help you better understand how it all works.